115 Prospect Street, Rosenkranz Hall, Room 303

 New Haven, CT 06511-8936

 - Ph.D., University of Chicago

-Bonnie A. Weir, Ph.D., University of Chicago, 2012, is a research associate at the MacMillan Center for International and Area Studies and a lecturer in Political Science at Yale University.
-Her work focuses on civil conflict with an empirical concentration on Northern Ireland.
-She is currently working on a book on the political transformation of paramilitary groups as well as articles on local patterns of violence and demographic separation during civil conflict.
-Her research is grounded in extensive qualitative fieldwork paired with analysis of quantitative spatial data on political violence; her work highlights the very personal and local nature of insurgency and counterinsurgency, revealing the structure and character of groups that we know relatively little about because of their clandestine nature.
+Bonnie A. Weir, Ph.D., University of Chicago, 2012, is a lecturer in Political Science, Research Associate of the MacMillan Center for International and Area Studies, and founding co-Director of the Program on Peace and Development at Yale University.
+Her work focuses on political violence and post-conflict politics with an empirical concentration on Northern Ireland.
+She is currently working on a book on the politics of armed groups as well as projects on sectarianism and minority rights.
+Her research is grounded in extensive qualitative fieldwork paired with original spatial and survey experimental data; her work highlights the very personal and local nature of insurgency, counter-insurgency, and societal division.

 - Northern Ireland